The west of Ireland is calling you in Summer 2023 with this one-week, small group tour!

 * Your Dublin hotel is included in your tour.
 With a fantastic central location, it's an easy walk to amazing sites and things to do in Dublin 😃

-Highlights: Megalithic Tombs, Celtic Crosses, Iron Age Corlea Oak Road, Wineport Lodge & Lough Ree
+Highlights: Megalithic Tombs, Celtic Crosses, The Corlea Iron-Age Oak Road, Roscommon

 After Kells, you’ll delve further into the Boyne Valley to unearth one of Ireland’s finest treasures, the Loughcrew Cairns.
 These prehistoric tombs, containing passageways and inner chambers, were spiritual centers for Ireland's first farmers long before Egypt’s great pyramids were built.
-Entering the main tomb, you’ll connect to Ireland’s mysterious Neolithic people and discover their enigmatic carvings.
-Aligned and illuminated by the rising sun of the equinoxes, this ancient star-chart may be the oldest celestial calendar on earth!
+Erected by Ireland’s mysterious Neolithic people, the main tomb contains enigmatic carvings that are aligned and illuminated by the rising sun of the equinoxes.
+This ancient star-chart may be the oldest celestial calendar on earth!

 Your journey continues through Ireland’s mythical center and pastoral midlands to the mysterious Corlea Trackway.
 This Iron Age road, built of Irish oak through a dangerous bog and dense woodland, lay hidden for over 2,000 years.
 A large section has been preserved and housed to ponder this ancient road.
 Though its purpose remains unclear, its discovery provokes tantalizing parallels with old myths passed on for generations.

 There are easy looped walking trails where you can see massive blowholes, sea stacks, and the island of Inishark.
 Walk on deserted beaches, take a swim in the ocean, and gaze out on the endless horizon.
 You could also rent a bike, go horseback riding, visit the small Heritage Museum, or if the tide permits, cross the beach to Cromwell’s Fort.
-Later there are several places to eat, sip a pint, and tap your toes to traditional Irish music.
+Perhaps you’ll be in luck, as Inishbofin is frequently visited by some of Ireland’s best traditional musicians.

-Highlights: Sheep Dog Demonstration, Cong, Killary Harbor, Connemara Mountains, Irish Music & Westport Town
+Highlights: Connemara National Park, Sheep Dog Demo, Killary Harbor, Connemara Mountains, Irish Music & Westport Town

 You’re next stop is at a remote mountain farm where you’ll meet a local farmer who’ll delight in showing off his cherished border collies.
 These spirited dogs will enchant you with their joy and skill at herding sheep, all the while faithfully obeying the farmer’s directions via a series of calls and whistles.